Computing integral bases via localization and Hensel lifting: Normalization of Plane Curves via Localization and Completion: The Algorithmic Point of View

-Next, we wish to separate the different blocks in a given Puiseux segment.
-Consider first blocks inside a segment which have the same initial exponents but whose initial terms are not conjugate.
-In this case, after applying the above transformation and substituting $0$ for $X$, $F(0,Y)$ will have different factors that do not vanish at the origin, corresponding to each of these blocks.
-Hence we can still separate these blocks using Hensel's lemma as before.
+If $\eta =0$, set $F(X, Y) = g(X^{v}, X^{u}Y) / X^{mu}$ as above.
+Then $F(0,Y)$ will have different factors, all not vanishing at the origin, and corresponding to the individual blocks.
+Hence, we can separate these blocks iteratively, using Hensel's lemma as above.